 Course numbering in the BCF online registration system makes use of a four-component course designator system to assist students in the registration process.
-This designator system identifies course first, by discipline (e.g., BF, Biblical Foundation; CE, Christian Education; EDU, Education, etc.), second by number and level of course (e.g., 101, 201, 301, 401, etc.), third, by location, to identify the campus where the course is offered (e.g., G, Graceville; J, Jacksonville; N, Online; O, Orlando; Y, Panama City and C, Connection courses that connect several locations), and finally by section number, when more than one offering of the course occurs (e.g., 1, 2, 3).
+This designator system identifies course first, by discipline (e.g., BF, Biblical Foundation; CE, Christian Education; EDU, Education, etc.), second by number and level of course (e.g., 101, 201, 301, 401, etc.), third, by location, to identify the campus where the course is offered (e.g., G, Graceville) or the format in which the course is taught (e.g., N, Online; H, Hybrid [partially online, partially in a classroom workshop]; and C, Connection [courses that connect one or more locations]), and finally by section number, when more than one offering of the course occurs (e.g., 1, 2, 3).